FirebirdSQL/jaybird/devdoc/jdp/jdp-2020-06-offsettime-derivation-for-named-zone.md

 ### `OffsetDateTime` from `TIME WITH TIME ZONE`

-Deriving `OffsetDateTime` for a `TIME WITH TIME ZONE` value will first use 2020-01-01 to establish the time in the zone, then the time will be moved to the right date and then the `OffsetDateTime` is derived.
+Deriving `OffsetDateTime` for a `TIME WITH TIME ZONE` value (with a named zone) will first use 2020-01-01 to establish the time in the zone, then the time will be moved to the right date and then the `OffsetDateTime` is derived.
 For example, when the current date is 2020-06-02, from `20:58:00 Europe/Amsterdam` to `2020-01-01 20:58:00 Europe/Amsterdam` to `2020-06-02 20:58:00 Europe/Amsterdam`, and finally `2020-06-02 20:58:00+02:00`.

+This will make the result of `OffsetTime` and `OffsetDateTime` for the same value inconsistent during DST, and will disallow roundtripping values, but it matches what happens when casting a `TIME WITH TIME ZONE` to a `TIMESTAMP WITH TIME ZONE` and then obtaining the value as an `OffsetDateTime`.
+It will also allow a view on both interpretations of the value.

+### `OffsetTime` from `TIMESTAMP WITH TIME ZONE`

+The `OffsetTime` derived from a `TIMESTAMP WITH TIME ZONE` will simply obtain the `OffsetDateTime` and then call `getOffsetTime()`.

+This will make the values consistent for the same value obtained as an `OffsetDateTime`, but it is inconsistent with the cast behaviour of Firebird from `TIMESTAMP WITH TIME ZONE` to `TIME WITH TIME ZONE` and then obtaining the value as an `OffsetTime`.

+We are aware of the inconsistency with our reasoning in _`OffsetDateTime` from `TIME WITH TIME ZONE`_.
+In our opinion, having a value that is consistent both as `OffsetTime` and `OffsetDateTime` is more important here, because the presence of the date makes the value non-ambiguous.